 Clostridia does this in several different ways.
 Let’s discuss these in more detail:

-We have established that an infection with Clostridia can impact dopamine, epinephrine and norepinephrine levels.
+We have established that infection with Clostridia can impact dopamine, epinephrine, and norepinephrine levels.
 Let’s talk about how this manifests in psychiatric illnesses in particular.

 Clostridium may also play a role in schizophrenia and other psychotic disorders as these conditions are often associated with high dopamine levels (Shaw, 2018).
 Chronic excess dopamine in combination with low norepinephrine can cause severe neurodegeneration in the pathways that dopamine flows through causing abnormal mood and behavioral changes we often see associated with autism and schizophrenia (Shaw, 2018).